Spring 2026

 I’m Prof. Phil Chodrow.
 Please call me “Phil” or “Prof. Phil.”
 “Prof. Chodrow” is ok if that’s what makes you comfortable.

-Math, social networks, dynamical systems, data science, applied statistics, information theory, effective teaching
+Math, social networks, applied statistics, information theory, effective teaching

 ♟️ Chess (let’s play!), 🎿 nordic skiing, 🍵 tea, 🍵 hiking, 🥘 cooking, 📖 reading, 🖖🏻 Star Trek Deep: Space Nine.